paramgupta107/polyhedral_splines/README.md

 cmake ../Source
 ```

-3. In the build folder find and launch `PolyhedralSplines.sln` with Visual Studio 2017 (or just double click on .sln file)
+3. In the build folder find and launch `PolyhedralSplines.sln` with Visual Studio 2017 (or just double click on .sln file from file browser)

 4. In Visual Studio 2017, set configuration to `Release` mode and switch platform to `Win32` then click `Build Solution`